 The presence of Askaakamigokwewigamig connects traditional knowledge with the University of Toronto community shared through land-based learning.
-Raising of the lodge was an opportunity to respond to the current pandemic to ensure open air, physically distanced learning on the land and create space for engaging Indigenous knowledge/teachings/ceremony as an essential aspect of learning.
+The raising of the Lodge in 2020 was an opportunity to respond to the COVID-19 pandemic to ensure open air, physically distanced learning on the land, and create space for engaging Indigenous knowledge/teachings/ceremony as an essential aspect of continued learning.

-Currently, the Lodge is supported by a team of faculty and staff represented from all University of Toronto campuses to advance a student-centred approach to building community from relationship with the land towards reconciling intergenerational trauma and colonial architecture and institutions.
+Currently, the Lodge is supported by a team of Indigenous faculty and staff represented from various departments within all University of Toronto campuses to advance a student-centred approach to building community from relationship with the land towards a reciprocity of reconciliation that strengthens Indigenous culture and traditions.

 Culture enables people to survive in a given natural environment, and those who are born into that culture understand it best.
 Unfortunately, in most cultures the need for adjustments and adaptations is more subtle and hence more easily hidden from non-members who assume that the knowledge embedded in such cultures is unnecessary to their own survival.

 The Lodge is self-governing and requires participants’ conduct in and around the Lodge to respond to all protocols for use and reflect the Seven Grandfathers Teachings.